unfoldingWord-dev/Resource-Container/docs/structure.rst

 Config
 ------

-The ``config.yml`` file contains information specific to each container type.
-If a particular container type does not need this file it may be excluded.
+The ``config.yml`` file contains information specific to each RC type.
+If a particular RC type does not need this file it may be excluded.

 .. _structure-toc:
 Table of Contents